 • Amount of data ingested

-• You get 100GB of free data ingest each month.
+• 100GB of free data ingestion each month.

 • User seats can get expensive.
-New Relic allows only 5 full platform users in its standard plan, and the cost of full platform users can be up to $549/user per month for enterprise plans.
+New Relic allows only 5 full platform users in its standard plan, and the cost can be up to $549/user per month for enterprise plans.

-• Datadog is known for being very expensive - here’s a scoop on Datadog’s 65 million dollar bill.
+• DataDog is known for being very expensive - here’s a scoop on DataDog’s $65 million bill.

-• Datadog defines its standard set of metrics; anything outside that definition falls under the category of custom metrics.
-If you’re not careful, the cost of custom metrics can be a significant component of your billing.
+• DataDog defines its standard set of metrics; anything outside that definition falls under custom metrics.
+The cost of custom metrics can significantly impact your bill if not managed carefully.

 OpenTelemetry Support: Not Great in Both Datadog & New Relic